September 13, 2024 / Educational

 Diagram showing popular ear piercing locations and names

 • Screw Back Earrings – These types of earrings might look like a regular stud from the front, but they differ a lot on the back!
 Instead of utilizing a butterfly back to keep the earring secured, the posted is threaded and the back is flat and screws on.
 They usually have a slightly shorter post and because of the flat back, are more comfortable, especially for cartilage piercings.
+SHOP SCREW BACK EARRINGS >>

 • Huggies and Clickers – Huggies are small diameter hoops that ‘hug’ the ear.
 They’re most commonly worn on lobe piercings, but can also be worn in the helix and tragus.
 They can have a butterfly back, or be made in a clicker style.
-This means that the hoop is hinged in the middle, opening up to allow you to insert the hoop, and clicks shut!
+This means that the hoop is hinged in the middle, opening up to allow you to insert the hoop and then click it shut!
+These piercings are sometimes used in the nose or septum as well.
+SHOP CLICKER HOOPS >>

 • Captive Jewelry – Captive jewelry have a ball or small ring held in place with tension.
 You may need ring expanding/opening or ring closing pliers to assist with putting this jewelry in.
 If you’re unsure, reach out to your piercer!